Tyrrrz/CliFx/Readme.md

 To facilitate that, it uses an interface called `ITypeInstantiator` that determines how to create a new instance of a given type.

 The default implementation of `ITypeInstantiator` only supports types that have public parameter-less constructors, which is sufficient for most common scenarios.
-However, in some cases you may want to define a custom initializer, for example when integrating with an external dependency container.
+However, in some cases you may want to define a custom instantiator, for example when integrating with an external dependency container.

 To do that, pass a custom `ITypeInstantiator` or a factory delegate to the `UseTypeInstantiator(...)` method when building the application: